Jaws of Life

 While these larger concerns exist on the edges of their realities, these characters must still deal with quotidian difficulties: how to coexist with ex-spouses, how to care for sick family members, and how to live with friends who always seem to have more.

-Jaws of Life (West Virginia University Press) was released on March 1, 2018.
+Jaws of Life (West Virginia University Press) was released in February 2018.

 Praise for Jaws of Life

 "Laura Leigh Morris proves to us that stories are, indeed, everywhere.
 She tells them with the sharp eye and wit of a master storyteller.
 Superb."